lchski/vets-website/_employment/job-seekers/federal-employment.md

 ### Noncompetitive Hiring
 You may be eligible for a federal position without having to compete with the public.
-This is called Noncompetitive Hiring.
 If you have a 30% or more service-connected disability or a severe physical, intellectual, or psychological disability, you may be placed on a fast track to a position.
 In order to apply for one of these jobs, you must provide the following documents:

 - SF-15, Application for 10-Point Veteran Preference